k98kurz/mycelium-network-specification/draft-spec.md

 node requests a guest address lease from the host.
 The host then leases a guest address if the request met its policy requirements.

-In the hub-and-spoke model, hosts have total discretion over how they assign guest addresses, so topological measurements can be made but are not necessary.
+In the spanning tree model, hosts have total discretion over how they assign guest addresses, so topological measurements can be made but are not necessary.
+In automatic construction mode, once an origin router is configured or elected, that origin assigns an address with a single random value as the first address element to each peer and null for the remaining elements.
+Those peers in turn add another random value as the second address element to assign to their peers.
+This assignment process propagates through the graph until the full tree has been formed.
+This specification uses Virtual Overlays Using Tree Embeddings (VOUTE) by Stefani Roos et al. and An Algorithm for Distributed Computation of a Spanning Tree in an Extended LAN by Radia Perlman as references.

 ### 5.4 Calculation and Assignment of Address